-What Size Speakers are in a 2002 Toyota Camry
+What Size Speakers are in a 2002 Toyota Camry?

-In a 2002 Toyota Camry, the size of speakers may vary depending on the trim level.
+Toyota Camry, the size of speakers may vary depending on the trim level.
 The base model may have smaller speakers, while the LE and XLE models may have larger ones.
 There is no definitive answer, as different people may have different preferences.

 If you’re looking to upgrade the audio system in your 2002 Toyota Camry, you might be wondering what size speakers are in the factory stereos.
 Here’s a quick rundown of the speaker sizes in the Camry: The front doors each have a 6.5-inch speaker.